tnelson/FlowLog/interpreter/README.md

 The code for the interpreter goes here.
-F

-Test cases (Flowlog source) are in the src subfolder.
+Test cases (Flowlog source) are in the <examples> subfolder.

-In order for the makefile to work, be certain that you've pulled the latest frenetic repo and done:
+You'll need to install: packet, openflow, and frenetic packages, along with their dependencies.
+The best way to do this is via their repos, rather than using opam.

 make clean
 make reinstall

+If that doesn't work, try:

+make clean
+make
+sudo make install